plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - Canvas bag acquired in April 2024 from local bonsai club raffle, forest acquired in May 2024 from local bonsai club raffle.
 - It's a succulent but can be styled as a bonsai tree, also good to live indoors.
 Want to try styling part of the one in the bag for indoors.
 The forest I could chop short and arrange in an oversized wooden box to begin to develop.

-### jacaranda
+### flame tree

 - Acquired in May 2024 from local bonsai club raffle.
-- A club member warned me that they don't make good bonsai, but I might try anyway.
-I think they're beautiful trees to have around either way.
+- Was told this was a jacaranda originally, but upon further research it's actually a flame tree.
+Not particularly good material for bonsai but might just see what I can do with it since it's in a big nursery pot.
 - Hottest part of summer got a little intense and leaves closed up, happier when moved to partial shade.
-- Would be nice to try and get into a large grow box this summer.
+- Might try and put into a large grow box this summer.

+**norway spruce**

+- Grew from seeds starting around Feb 2024.
+- Two sprouted, waiting to see if they develop.

-### tree mallow cuttings
+### tree mallow

 - Acquired in April 2024 from local bonsai club raffle.
 A member propagated these from cuttings last year.
 - Seems to like full sun and daily watering.